Nice to meet you!

 Cultural humility

-I was trained on working one-one-one, with couples, families, and groups (although I am currently solely practicing one-on-one and with groups).
+I was trained on working 1-on-1, with couples, families, and groups (although I am currently solely practicing one-on-one and with groups).
 We received training on child and adolescent development, as well as working with older adults.
 Other client identity-specific courses included:

 LGBTQ+ affirmative practice